Jerryx2020/Grapevine/README.md

 ## FBLA Guidelines
 - [x] **The app must be rated for all ages**
 - [x] **Packaged with complete file, README, and instructions**: contains README and User Guide with usage instructions as well as info page on startup
-- [x] **Application Functionality**: application can be launched on iPhone, and a [cross-platform version](https://previewer.adalo.com/820463c0-8115-4dff-8c2a-b3ba06283b7a) is included
+- [x] **Application Functionality**: application can be launched on iPhone, and an [entirely web-based, cross-platform version](https://previewer.adalo.com/820463c0-8115-4dff-8c2a-b3ba06283b7a) is included
 - [x] **Documentation and Copyright Compliance**: license information is included in the code, code structure, and README.md
 - [x] **Application addresses the topic/problem**: application is a Professional Social Media app
 - [x] **Planning Process**: planning is thoroughy described in presentation